 There always has been natural gas in association with the oil in Alaska.
-With no ready market, it is pumped back in the ground.
+With no ready market, it is pumped back in the ground to the tune of 8 billion cubic feet (bcf) per day.
 Estimates of gas reserves vary, but there are at least 35 trillion cubic feet in the vicinity of Prudhoe Bay.
 Another 100 trillion are estimated as potential for all the other areas, including the Beaufort and Chukchi seas and ANWR.
 For conversion to oil equivalent, one roughly divides by 6,000.
 So the total likely is about 22 billion barrels of oil equivalent.
 That is close to the light oil estimate for Alaska.
 The point is that the gas is a world-class resource and presently without a market.